 The scientific information discussed in this news release related to our product candidates is preliminary and investigative.
 Such product candidates are not approved by the U.S. Food and Drug Administration, and no conclusions can or should be drawn regarding the safety or effectiveness of the product candidates.

-CONTACT: Amgen, Thousand Oaks Kristen Davis, 805-447-3008 (media) Arvind Sood, 805-447-1060 (investors)
+CONTACT: Amgen, Thousand Oaks Kristen Davis, 805-447-3008 (media) Cuyler Mayer, 805-447-6332 (media) Arvind Sood, 805-447-1060 (investors)